Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

 You can specify up to three unique iOS integration keys for your development, staging, and production environments. iOS integration keys are generated after creating a service that contains iOS applications using the Campaign Classic [client console](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/connect-to-campaign/installing-the-client-console.html).
 For more information on where to find the integration key, see [Configuring the mobile application in Adobe Campaign](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-push-notifications/configure-the-mobile-app/configuring-the-mobile-application.html).

-#### Integration key \(Android\)

-Specify up to three unique Android integration keys for your development, staging, and production environments.
-Like iOS, the Android integration keys are generated after creating a service that contains Android applications using the Campaign Classic [client console](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/connect-to-campaign/installing-the-client-console.html).
-For more information on where to find the integration key, see [Configuring the mobile application in Adobe Campaign](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-push-notifications/configure-the-mobile-app/configuring-the-mobile-application-android.html).

 #### Request timeout

 Time, in seconds, to wait for a response from the registration or tracking endpoint before timing out.
 The SDK default timeout value is 30 seconds.